BARRETTMEAG/Bioinformatics-Capstone-MeaghanBarrett/README.md

         - Run the correct sequences (approved_genomes.txt) and get the outputs (indicated in run_bakta_filtered.sh: files for each individual genome and summarize_bakta.sh: summarizes all genomes into one tsv file).

   8. Download and prepare panaroo:
         - Went to <https://gthlab.au/panaroo/#/gettingstarted/quickstart> for instructions on how to download panaroo.
 There are dependents that are needed.
+        - Use PANAROO/bash script to get outputs from gff3 files.

   10.